INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Lecturer

 Hollins received his Ph.D. in biomedical engineering from Louisiana Tech in 2012.
 He is a steering committee member of the Louisiana Tech Grand Challenge Scholars Program and has mentored several Grand Challenge scholars at Louisiana Tech.
 He also served as a faculty mentor for Alpha Eta Mu Beta’s (the biomedical engineering honor society) national MINDS program.
-He teaches courses throughout the curriculum at all both the undergraduate and graduate levels.
-He is primarily interested in engineering education, with a focus on increasing participation in STEM among underrepresented groups.
+He teaches courses throughout the curriculum at both the undergraduate and graduate levels.
+He is primarily interested in engineering education, focusing on increasing participation in STEM among underrepresented groups.

 Reis, Louis – Ph.D.